Lauryn Hill: Philanthropy

+2003 Vatican performance

 In 2003, Hill was scheduled to perform at a Christmas benefit concert at the Vatican, located in a 7,500-seat concert hall customarily used by the Pope for his weekly general audiences.
 During the concert, Hill spoke out against sexual abuse of children by priests, stating "God has been a witness to the corruption of his leadership, to the exploitation and abuses.
 It is the least one can say about the clergy."
-Hill added "I realize some of you may be offended by what I'm saying, but what do you say to the families who were betrayed by the people in whom they believed?".
+Hill added, "I realize some of you may be offended by what I'm saying, but what do you say to the families who were betrayed by the people in whom they believed?"
 The Pope was not in attendance; however, concert attendees included Cardinal Camillo Ruini, the pope's vicar for Rome and the head of Italian bishops conference, his deputy, Monsignor Rino Fisichella, and Edmund Szoka.
 The comments sparked controversy at the time, and were edited out of the broadcast, which was set to air on Mediaset's flagship Canale 5 station.
 In retrospect, many critics have applauded Hill for speaking out.

-Hill later performed during the 2005 Live 8 benefit concert, to help raise awareness on global poverty.
+Social and political activism

-She published the song "Black Rage" to SoundCloud in protest of the 2014 killing of Michael Brown.
-That same year, she performed at the Amnesty International 'Bringing Human Rights Home' benefit concert in New York, in support of Pussy Riot; where she gave a rendition of her protest song "Black Rage".
+In 2014, Hill published the song "Black Rage" to SoundCloud in protest of the killing of Michael Brown.
+That same year, she performed at the Amnesty International "Bringing Human Rights Home" benefit concert in New York, in support of Pussy Riot, where she performed "Black Rage."

 In 2015, she canceled a show in Israel after she was faced with a social media campaign by activists who urged her to boycott Israel over its occupation of Palestinian land.
-She later clarified that she does not take sides in the Israeli-Palestinian conflict, but "believes in dignity for all sides", according to professor Noura Erakat.
+She later clarified that she does not take sides in the Israeli-Palestinian conflict, but "believes in dignity for all sides," according to professor Noura Erakat.

-Hill released an updated version of her 2002 track "I Find It Hard to Say (Rebel)" from her MTV Unplugged No. 2.0 album entitled "Rebel" in 2016.
-The 2002 song was originally written about the Killing of Amadou Diallo, and was updated due to the influx of Police brutality in the United States at the time.
-The updated song was released exclusively on Tidal, and was performed at the Tidal X 1015 charity concert hosted by Jay-Z.
+Hill released an updated version of her 2002 track "I Find It Hard to Say (Rebel)" from her MTV Unplugged No. 2.0 live album, retitled "Rebel" in 2016.
+The updated song was released exclusively on Tidal, and was performed at the Tidal X 1015 charity concert hosted by Jay-Z. The song was originally written about the Killing of Amadou Diallo, and was updated due to the influx of Police brutality in the United States at the time.

 Variety reported that Hill declined an offer by the National Football League to join pop rock band Maroon 5 during their Super Bowl LIII halftime show, in solidarity with American football player Colin Kaepernick, after he received backlash for taking the knee.